-Applications received from January 20th, 2020 onward will be considered for our next intake, most likely January 2021.
+Applications received at this time will be considered for our next intake, most likely January 2021.

 Types of volunteers

 Our volunteer base is comprised of two main categories.
 We couldn’t function without either!